 There are also higher volumes of theft during the holiday period from November to January, as there is often a strong demand for stolen parts, which results in an almost 13% increase in vehicle crime during these periods.
 It is critical that you continue to be aware of your surroundings, even if you are in a more relaxed frame of mind during this time.

 Be more aware in Gauteng

 Unsurprisingly, Gauteng’s status as the country’s economic hub and most densely populated also results in it being the province most affected by vehicle theft, with 64,65% of vehicle crimes occurring in the region.
 Pretoria is particular a hotspot for vehicle crime, while trucks seem to be popular for criminals on the East Rand, and minibus taxis are strong criminal targets on the West Rand.

 Always be Aware

 The most important thing to always remember is that criminals tend to prey upon those who are unaware or unprepared.
 It is therefore imperative that you are always aware of your surroundings, that you avoid undesirable areas, and that you apply common sense in all situations.
-You should also ensure that you have vehicle theft insurance – with Drive and Save, you can get affordable insurance for only R9.99 a month.
+You should also ensure that you have the appropriate vehicle insurance – with Drive and Save, you can get affordable competitive insurance quotations in a matter of minutes.